laheavey/jquery-server-calculator/README.md

 There were a couple of small things I would have liked to complete/fix, but I wound up letting them go.
 Having the calculator numbers sit in the lower right side of the screen, getting the historic calculations to populate on the screen when clicked...
 If I'd had another day I would have zhuzhed up the calculation history div a little more, too.

 ## Acknowledgement
-Thanks to Prime Digital Academy who equipped and helped me to make this application a reality.
-(Thank your people)
+Thanks to Prime Digital Academy who continue to teach me a staggering amount of info daily!